arnedesmedt/vue-ads-layout/README.md

 It contains the following variables:

 - `hiddenLeft`: Indicates if the left drawer is hidden.
 - `hiddenRight`: Indicates if the right drawer is hidden.
 - `minifiedLeft`: Indicates if the left drawer is minified.
 - `minifiedRight`: Indicates if the right drawer is minified.

-- `minifiedLeftButtonActivated`: Indicates if the minified left button is activated.
-If the layout is viewed on a mobile device.
-The drawers will be immediately hidden or minified.
-Therefore we added these variables to check if the minified left button is clicked.
-It's true if it's clicked one time, false on the second time, and so one...
-- `minifiedRightButtonActivated`: Indicates if the minified right button is activated.
-- `hiddenLeftButtonActivated`: Indicates if the hidden left button is activated.
-- `hiddenRightButtonActivated`: Indicates if the hidden right button is activated.
+All the variables are booleans or null if you want the responsiveness to select the initial drawer state.

 ```vue
 <template>